billsix/programmingFromTheGroundUp/docs/source/linking.rst

    application that uses that code, and therefore it shouldn't be deleted?

--  Some programs inadvertantly rely on bugs within shared functions.
+-  Some programs inadvertently rely on bugs within shared functions.
    Therefore, if upgrading the shared functions fixes a bug that a program depended on, it could cause that application to cease functioning.